the-timoye/DWH/README.md

     - Transforming the data into a set of dimensional tables for easier analysis.

-## FILE CONTENTS
+## FOLDER & FILE CONTENTS

-    A. sql_queries.py: contains all drop, copy, and insert queries to complete the ETL process.
+    A. sql (folder): contains all drop, copy, and insert queries to complete the ETL process.

-    B. create_tables.py: contains functions that run the `DROP` and `CREATE` query statements in sql_queries.py
+        Also contains the ```connect_database``` function. <br>

+    B. aws_connections.py: This creates roles, cluster, attaches role policy and opens cluster's TCP port.
+Your cluster and ARN is also stored in your config file. <br>

-    C. etl.py: the functions here run the `COPY` and `INSERT` query statements in the sql_queries.py file
+    C. etl.py: the functions here run the `COPY` and `INSERT` query statements in the sql_queries.py file <br>

+    D. aws_disconnections.py: Contains functions to delete created role, detach policies and delete cluster

+    E. config.py: extracts all needed keys from configuration file

+    F. aws (folder): contains functions that use the boto3 library to create and delete roles, users, and clusters

 ## RUNNING THE SCRIPTS